 Alignment has been hard-baked into D&D's mechanics in a few different ways.
 If you're playing in a game that uses this morality system, you should be aware of a few things.
 Religious character types - like clerics and paladins - can lose their powers if their gods find their actions out of line.
 So if you're going to play a cleric, you'll want to read about the different gods available and choose one in line with how you want to play your character.
 Some magical spells are tied to good, evil, law, or chaos; for instance, the protection from evil spell protects someone from attacks by an evil foe.
 To use these spells well, you have to figure out the alignments of your targets first.

-Lawful good: (a.k.a. "goody little two shoes") If you have watched movies or read books, you have seen a lawful good character.
+If you've watched movies or read books, you have seen a lawful good character.
 Most often main protagonists are lawful good - the hero who upholds the law and protects the people can be found everywhere.
 A lawful good character respects law and authority and cherishes life and justice.
 A LG character wants good to be done and will often take action to see that it happens.
 LG characters are compassionate and they can't stand for the guilty to walk free.

 Skills are used to perform many actions, such as hiding, picking locks, or persuading the local guards to let you go.
 In the 3.5 edition of D&D (as in some other systems), skills are vital, and there is a long list of different ones to choose from.
 At every level, you gain skill points and have restrictions on how you can use them.
 Each class has a list of skills it specializes in; it costs double to raise a skill outside of that list.
 You can only raise a skill to a certain point before you have to wait; this limit goes up every time your character gains a level.
 However, skills are also used all the time, in and outside of combat, and having points in them gives you a big advantage.
 It's important to consider and invest in them carefully.